 Quantified Objective: 519 ADUs to improve housing mobility and reduce displacement risk.
-Ensure distribution of ADUs includes 200 ADUs in areas that are proximate to services and employment opportunities for lower- and moderate-income households.
+Ensure distribution of ADUs includes 200 ADUs in areas that are proximate to services and employment opportunities for lower- and moderate-income households, and incentivize 100 ADUs in high resource, predominantly single-family neighborhoods to promote housing mobility opportunities for lower- and moderate-income households.

-Innovative Housing Options.
+Program H-6: Innovative Housing Options.
 Explore innovative and alternative housing options that provide greater flexibility and affordability in the housing stock.
 This may include consideration for further reduction in regulatory barriers for tiny houses, inclusionary housing, microhomes, housing cooperatives, and other alternative housing types as well as explore a variety of densities and housing types in all zoning districts.
 The city will also consider amending the Zoning Code to allow movable tiny homes to be considered an ADU.